Pokharel-sujan/React-Redux-/README.md

 # React-Redux
-Basic revision of React and Redux
+Basic revision of Redux  and some key points Reflection

 Action Creator:> Action Creator is a function that is going to create or return a plain javaScript object.
 We refer to this javascript object as the  an action.
 An action has type property and a payload property.
 Type property on an action describes some change that we might want to make inside of data.
 Payload property describes some context that we might want to make.